JustinePham/analytics/README.md

 This will start the OAuth backend at http://localhost:4000.

 # Step 2: Start the Frontend
-In the main my-oauth-app folder, run:
+In the root folder, run:
 - npm run dev

 This will start your Vite frontend at http://localhost:5173.